sreecharan7/runner/README.md

 - `-p`  Specify the password for the sharing file (if not provided, the password will not be saved).
 - `-s`  Enter the password after the command is run for secure password entry without displaying it.
 - `-n`  Set the name that receivers will see.
+- `-g`  option allows sharing a file or folder globally, eliminating the requirement for devices to be on the same network.

 **Receive Options:**
 - `-o`  Specify where the downloaded or received file should be stored (default is the current directory).
 - `-i`  Specify the IP address to receive from.
 - `-p`  Specify the port from which the file is being hosted.
+- `-g`   option enables a global service, allowing you to receive files or folders from anywhere.
+To access the shared files, you must enter the same password as the sender.

 ### Examples